 Domenichiello is of Italian descent and grew up in Woodbridge, Ontario.
 After studying biology and art history at the University of Toronto, Domenichiello went on to study at George Brown College to pursue his passion for food.
 Ten years ago, he took on a position as a chocolate sommelier, and his love for chocolate has only grown since then.
 Domenichiello realized that many people don’t fully understand artisan chocolate.

-“If they’re going to pay substantial money, I feel like people should know what makes it worth the money,” says Domenichiello.
+“If they’re going to pay substantial money for artisan chocolate, I feel like people should know what makes it worth the money,” says Domenichiello.

 Domenichiello started his own tasting workshops earlier this year and hosts them twice a month.
 Similar to artisan wine or coffee, artisan chocolate can intimidate would-be consumers and create challenges when deciding what kind of chocolate to buy.
 Domenichiello hopes that his workshops will be able to expand people’s perspectives on chocolate and give them confidence in their chocolate choices.

-“If you don’t know a lot, you won’t be able to appreciate it,” says Domenichiello.
+“If you’re not informed, you won’t be able to appreciate it at a deeper level, and be completely satisfied,” says Domenichiello.

 His workshops differentiate themselves from other chocolate tasting workshops due to the amount of information he presents to participants on the history and production of chocolate.